Private First Class Company A, 100th Battalion 442nd Regimental Combat Team

-After completing his infantry training, Private Munemori became a replacement soldier for the 100th Battalion and was shipped overseas to join the unit.
-In March of 1945, the 442nd RCT, including the 100th, was sent to break the Italian Gothic Line, a German Army defensive stronghold.
+Munemori reported to Camp Shelby at the reduced rank of Private First Class and became a replacement soldier for the 100th Battalion when he shipped overseas to join the unit.
+In March of 1945, the 442nd RCT, including the 100th, was sent to break the Gothic Line, the last German Army defensive stronghold in Italy.

 During the American assault, a fierce German attack forced Munemori and two squad members into a crater.
 He climbed out to attack and silence two enemy machine guns before returning to the crater.
 An enemy grenade bounced off his helmet and landed in the hole.
 With no time to grab and throw the grenade out, Munemori smothered the blast with his body.
 He sacrificed his life to save the lives of his fellow soldiers.